-Term: Of the members appointed by the Governor, one shall be appointed for a term of one year, two for terms of two years, two for terms of three years, and two for terms of four years from the effective date of their appointment.
+Composition: he Authority shall be governed by a board of directors consisting of nine members, year, two for terms of two years, two for terms of three years, and two for terms of four years from the effective date of their appointment.
 Thereafter, the members of the Board shall be appointed for terms of four years.
 All members shall serve until their successors are appointed.
 Any appointment to fill a vacancy shall be for the unexpired term.
 No member appointed by the Governor shall be eligible to serve more than two consecutive terms; however, a member appointed to fill a vacancy may serve two additional consecutive terms.
 Members shall serve at the pleasure of the Governor and shall be confirmed by the General Assembly.